All-In-One Blockchain Solutions

 Cosmos.
 Probably the most direct competitor as Cosmos is probably just as ambitious as ARK and the potential is huge.
 However, again ARK seems to have developed a better approach (at this time) and is really emphasizing consumer adoption.

 There are a few others that are either less established, such as PolkaDot or that have similar platform capability but a different approach/function, such as Stratis.

 ARK is one of the most ambitious projects in the crypto space but also one of the few really aiming to increase user adoption.
 Platform projects arguably have the highest potential of any blockchain application and ARK is a strong contender in this space, offering unique solutions such as SmartBridge and putting consumer adoption first.
-The team has done a lot of good work, the speculative value is there and it provides passive ROI which makes it a great long term investment.

 References and Notes